 The Cahaba lilies bloom from mid-May to mid-June (or Mother’s Day to Father’s Day).
 The best and largest populations in the Cahaba River are located in the Cahaba River National Wildlife Refuge.

-To visit the lilies on your own, you can take a trip to the Cahaba River National Wildlife Refuge located in Bibb County, Alabama, approximately six miles east of West Blocton on County Road 24.
+One excellent place to view Cahaba lilies is at the Cahaba River National Wildlife Refuge located in Bibb County, Alabama, approximately six miles east of West Blocton on County Road 24.

 Directions to the Cahaba River National Wildlife Refuge: